Opportunity Class (OC) Guide

 What are Opportunity Classes?

-Opportunity Classes (OC) are accelerated streams designed to accommodate for academically gifted students in Years 5 and 6.
+Opportunity Classes (OC) are accelerated classes within regular primary schools designed to accommodate for academically gifted students in Years 5 and 6.
 By grouping high achieving students together, these classes aim to provide a more challenging learning environment.

 Students must undertake the Opportunity Class Placement Test during Year 4 in order to qualify for entry for an OC class in one of NSW’s public primary schools.